Cortland woman caught hiding knives in a teddy bear at Philadelphia airport - NewsBreak

 TSA found the knives during a security checkpoint at the Philadelphia International Airport on Monday.

 “This is a good example of why we cannot assume that something as innocent-looking as a child’s stuffed animal is not a risk to security,” said Gerardo Spero, TSA’s Federal Security Director for the airport.
 “Someone intentionally attempted to conceal two knives inside this 9-year-old boy’s toy for whatever reason.
-It was a good catch on the part of our TSA officers.”
+It was a good catch on the part of our TSA officers.”2022 vacation ideas: Destinations where travelers might find a great deal

 TSA did not reveal the identity of the woman, nor the reason for the hidden knives but did say the woman told them the bear was a comfort toy for her son.
 She will likely face a Federal penalty for trying to sneak the knives through security.Copyright 2021 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.